rajesh15mhatre/AWS/poc/readme.md

-# Create a lambda function to read and write Excel files in s3
+# Create a lambda function to read and write Excel files in s3 when file pushed to S3
-- We need to create a lambda package with the pandas library as it is not available directly
+- We need to create a lambda package as a zip file for the external libraries like pandas as we can use only Python built-in and aws libraries like os, logging, boto3, io & so on
-- also need to create a role for EC2 and lambda to access S3 bucket
+- also need to create a role for EC2 and Lambda to access the S3 bucket

-## Create lambda package for layer
+## Create lambda package for layer (not use sudo if permission is denied)
 - Create a Ubuntu ec2 instance
 - update system
   - sudo apt-get update